University of California, Los Angeles (UCLA)

 Nicholas Tendongfor, PhD

 Dr. Tendongfor is an Associate Professor of Medical Microbiology and Head of the Department of Public Health and Hygiene at the University of Buea.
 He has expertise in community directed interventions, health programs evaluation, and experimental design and data analysis.
-Dr. Tendongfor has served as principal and co-principal investigator in many WHO, European Union and European Foundation Initiative for Neglected Tropical Diseases (EFINT)-sponsored projects implemented in Cameroon and other SSA countries.
-He has supervised 49 theses in the fields of public health, epidemiology, medical microbiology, and medicine at the MPH, PhD, and Medical Doctor levels.
-He has authored over 39 publications in peer reviewed journals.
-Research interests: Community-Directed Interventions, Medical Microbiology.
+Hehas served as principal and co-principal investigator in many WHO, European Union and European Foundation Initiative for Neglected Tropical Diseases (EFINT)-sponsored projects implemented in Cameroon and other SSA countries.

 Gregory Halle Ekane, MD